-“Controlled,” “unchanged” and “historical” are the three best words in the English language, because they were used to describe Howdy’s ophthalmic exam today:
+“Controlled,” “unchanged” and “historical” are the three best words in the English language to me, because they were used to describe Howdy’s ophthalmic exam today:

 - Controlled equine recurrent uveitis, left eye